 Purpose of HOS regulations

-Preventing Fatigue-Related Accidents: Long hours of driving and irregular sleep patterns can lead to driver fatigue, which impairs a driver's reaction time, ability, and judgment.
+Preventing Fatigue-Related Accidents: Long hours of driving and irregular sleep patterns can lead to truck driver fatigue, which impairs a driver's reaction time, ability, and judgment.

 Promoting Driver Health and Well-being: These regulations help safeguard the physical and mental health of truck drivers.

 Enhancing Road Safety: Truck drivers operate large commercial vehicles that can cause significant damage and harm if involved in accidents.
-By ensuring drivers have sufficient rest and limiting their driving hours, HOS regulations contribute to safer roadways.
+By ensuring drivers have sufficient rest and limiting their driving time, HOS regulations contribute to safer roadways.

 AutoPi's product is designed to provide real-time data on vehicle performance, fuel efficiency, and driving behavior.
 By collecting and analyzing this data, trucking companies can monitor their drivers' compliance with HOS regulations, such as driving hours and rest periods.
 AutoPi TMU CM4 can help truck driver regulations by enabling companies to monitor and enforce compliance with HOS regulations, optimize their operations, and maintain their vehicles' safety and compliance.